 To address the BGMA elevated nitrate concern, LCNRD has joined efforts with three other NRDs to develop a community based, action plan which focuses on education and best management practice adoption within a 21-township area.
 The plan was approved by EPA in 2016.
-A dedicated BGMA Project Coordinator, Connor Baldwin, is actively implementing the goals and objectives of the BGMA plan.
-The position is a jointly funded by the NRDs in the area and Natural Resources Conservation Service.
-The NRDs also jointly fund a BGMA Extension Educator with the University of Nebraska, School of Natural Resources.
-Jeremy Milander was hired in early 2019 to fill the educator role and work with producers to reduce nitrates in groundwater and to establish demonstration farms.
+The NRDs jointly fund a BGMA Coordinator through partnership with NRCS and an Extension Educator with the University of Nebraska, School of Natural Resources.
+The primary focus of these positions is to address the nitrate contamination in the Bazile Groundwater Management Area.